blackhatonion/auto_shodan_vnc/README.md

 # auto_shodan_vnc
 This script will allow you to automatically connect to unsecured VNC using shodan api

-How to get started?
+How to setup?
 LINUX ONLY

 1. Sign up or login to https://shodan.io
 2. Copy your Api Key from your shodan profile